Aberystwyth bus outrage: Parent reacts

-Heulwen says just at 5pm last night (Tuesday, 2 September), Lloyds Coaches issued a post on Facebook saying children from the Machynlleth area were no longer able to travel on the YP04 school bus to Aberystwyth to attend Penweddig secondary school.
+Heulwen said at 5pm on Tuesday night (2 September), Lloyds Coaches issued a post on Facebook saying children from the Machynlleth area were no longer able to travel on the YP04 school bus to Aberystwyth to attend Penweddig secondary school.
+The post explains that due to an increase in student numbers within Ceredigion on Ceredigion contracted routes YP03 and YP04, changes have been made,

-They said children attending Penglais could use the T2 public transport service which drops them at CK’s and collects them there at 3.40pm, but there was no mention of provision for Penweddig pupils.
+YP03 will operate from Talybont Ysgol to Ysgol Penglais only, the post adds, and YP04 will only operate from Tre Taliesin to Ysgol Penweddig.

+“Students attending Ysgol Penglais between Machynlleth and Tre Taliesin should catch TrawsCymru Service T2 departing Machynlleth Wheeler's Fabrics at 0732 returning from CK Superstores at 1540,” the post adds.

-When parents of pupils from Penweddig asked about their children, Heulwen said they can also use the T2 or make our own travel arrangements, but that would mean dropping Penweddig pupils in the town centre at 8.25am, leaving them to walk a mile to school.
+Heulwen said the announcement makes no mention of provision for Penweddig pupils, and when parents of pupils from Penweddig asked about their children, they were told they could also use the T2 or make their own travel arrangements, but that would mean dropping Penweddig pupils in the town centre at 8.25am, leaving them to walk a mile to school.

 “Hopefully, all being well, they could make it to registration after the one hour and 10 minutes on the bus and the mile walk,” said Heulwen, “but there’s no way they could get home on the T2, as they can’t make it to CK’s from Penweddig by 3.40pm, and they can’t make it from Penweddig to the bus stop in town by 3.35pm.